blob42/Instrukt/README.md

 ## Features

 #### :computer: Keyboard and Mouse Terminal Interface:

-A terminal-based interface that prioritizes ease-of-use, keeping you focused on the task at hand.
-Run Instrukt in bare metal and access it remotely via SSH.
+- A terminal-based interface optimized for speed and ease-of-use.
+- Run Instrukt in bare metal and access it remotely via SSH.

 #### :robot: Custom Agents:
-Design your own AI agents and custom tools.
-Agents are simple python packages can be shared and loaded by other users.
+- Design your own AI agents and custom tools.
+- Agents are simple python packages can be shared and loaded by other users.

 #### :wrench: Tools:
-Use the pre-defined toolset or design your own.
-Connect or disconnect tools to agents on-the-go, tailoring your AI workflows to your needs.
+- Use the pre-defined toolset or design your own.
+- Connect or disconnect tools to agents on-the-go, tailoring your AI workflows to your needs.

 #### :books: Vectorstore Indexes:
 Create indexes over your data, attach them to agents, and use them for question-answering.